vinirossa/software-engineering/design-patterns.md

 ### Strategy

-Encapsulates an algorithm inside a class.
+Encapsulates an algorithm inside a class and allows that a class behavior or its algorithm can be changed at run time.

+**Applicability:**
+- Many algorithms and need to change them at run time
+- Isolate business rules
+- Encapsulates a group of conditionals

+**Known Uses:**
+- Ecommerces

 ### Template Method